A note to the reader

 But lost in the non-existent fray is the unfortunate truth that it renders progress barely different from inertia.
 If we are not challenged - indeed, if we do not challenge ourselves - improvement becomes little more than a Harvard Business Review article about self-help.

 And when it comes to strategy, it seems rather clear that we are not improving.
-If anything, we appear to be going backwards.
-Which, I suppose, might be considered somewhat fitting given that most of our understanding of what strategy is largely comes out of provably outdated bodies of knowledge.
+In fact, if anything, we appear to be going backwards.
+Which I suppose might be fitting given that most of our understanding of what strategy is largely comes out of outdated bodies of knowledge, half-truths, and whole lies.

-In this newsletter, rated by many practitioners as the must-read weekly strategy digest, I attempt to go in the opposite direction.
+In this newsletter, rated by a rapidly growing number of practitioners as THE must-read weekly strategy digest, I attempt to go in the opposite direction.

 This will include in-depth, honest conversations about: